MRU-MACO-1701-004-202304/lab-instructions/lab-00-hello-codespaces.md

 The steps below will introduce you to a workflow you will use with all labs - and most assignments - this semester.

-The sooner you get the hang of this workflow, the better - it's much more fun to actually learn how to solve problems with a programming language than to wrestle with plumbing.
+The sooner you get the hang of this workflow, the better.

 ## Do These Things